northwoodspd/FluentConstraints/README.md

 * Make your changes
 * Please add tests for new functionality or less-than-trivial bug fixes
 * Send a pull request

-The tests are written with XCTest, but using the [Nimble](https://github.com/Quick/Nimble) matcher framework.
-You'll need to run `pod install` in your fork before running the tests.

 ## License